Metropolitan area network: History

-The productive use of dense wavelength division multiplexing (DWDM) provided another impetus for the development of metropolitan area networks in the 2000s.
+The productive use of dense wavelength-division multiplexing (DWDM) provided another impetus for the development of metropolitan area networks in the 2000s.
 Long haul DWDM, with ranges from 0 to 3000+ km, had been developed so that companies that stored large amounts of data on different sites could exchange data or establish mirrors of their file server.
 With the use of DWDM on the existing fibre optic MANs of carriers, companies no longer needed to connect their LANs with a dedicated fibre optic link.
 With DWDM companies could build dedicated MANs using the existing dark fibre network of a provider in a city.
 MANs thus became cheaper to build and maintain.
 The DWDM platforms provided by dark fibre providers in cities allow for a single fibre pair to be divided into 32 wavelengths.
 One wavelength could support between 10 Mbit/s and 10 Gbit/s.
 Thus companies that paid for a MAN to connect different office sites within a city could increase the bandwidths of their MAN backbone as part of their subscription.
 DWDM platforms also alleviated the need for protocol conversion to connect LANs in a city, because any protocol and any traffic type could be transmitted using DWDM.
 Effectively it gave companies wishing to establish a MAN choice of protocol.

-Metro Ethernet, where a fibre optic ring within a larger city was built as MAN backbone carrying Gigabit Ethernet, became common.
-The ring topology was implemented using the Internet protocol (IP), so that data could be rerouted if a link was congested or one of the links that was part of the ring failed.
-In the USA the Sprint Corporation was at the forefront of building fibre optic rings that routed IP Packets on the MAN backbone.
+Metro Ethernet uses a fibre optic ring as a Gigabit Ethernet MAN backbone within a larger city.
+The ring topology is implemented using Internet Protocol (IP) so that data can be rerouted if a link is congested or fails.
+In the US the Sprint was an early adopter of fibre optic rings that routed IP packets on the MAN backbone.
 Between 2002 and 2003 Sprint built three MAN rings to cover San Francisco, Oakland and San Jose, and in turn connected these three metro rings with a further two rings.
 The Sprint metro rings routed voice and data, were connected to several local telecom exchange points and totalled 189 miles of fibre optic cable.
-The metro rings also connected many cities to the Internet that went on to become part of the Silicon Valley tech-hub, such as Fremont, Milpitas, Mountain View, Palo Alto, Redwood City, San Bruno, San Carlos, Santa Clara and Sunnyvale.
-By adopting IP routing for its metro Ethernet rings, Sprint could re-route traffic in its MANs within milliseconds in the event of fibre cuts or local power outages.
+The metro rings also connected many cities that went on to become part of the Silicon Valley tech-hub, such as Fremont, Milpitas, Mountain View, Palo Alto, Redwood City, San Bruno, San Carlos, Santa Clara and Sunnyvale.

-The metro Ethernet rings that did not route IP traffic, instead used one of the various proprietary spanning tree protocol implementations, so that each MAN ring had a root bridge.
+The metro Ethernet rings that did not route IP traffic instead used one of the various proprietary Spanning Tree Protocol implementations; each MAN ring had a root bridge.
 Because layer 2 switching can not operate if there is a loop in the network, the protocols to support L2 MAN rings all need to block redundant links and thus block part of the ring.
 Capsuling protocols, such as Multiprotocol Label Switching (MPLS), were also deployed to address the drawbacks of operating L2 metro Ethernet rings.